This tutorial is part of the Bytebase Terraform Provider series:

 • from_date is assigned as date-year-mask semantic type

-3. Log in as Developer 1 (dev1@example.com), then go to SQL Editor to access hr_prod. double click salary table on the left. from_date has Date year mask semantic type, and ammount has L2 classification which leads to Full masking semantic type.
+3. Log in as Developer 1 (dev1@example.com), then go to SQL Editor to access hr_prod.
+Double-click salary table on the left. from_date has Date year mask semantic type, and amount has L2 classification which leads to Full masking semantic type. dev1-salary

 • Workspace Admin (admin@example.com) has Masking Exemptions for birth_date in table employee for Query